learn-the-web/topics/advanced-performance.md

 #### JS minification example

-Here’s what Javascript might look like before and after minification.
+Here’s what JavaScript might look like before and after minification.

 Before: